MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

     #5  RtlInitializeExceptionChain    Windows
 ```

-Next, there's information about the freed memory and a call stack for where it was allocated:
+Next, there's information about the freed memory and a call stack for where the memory was allocated:

 ```cmd
 0x01e03550 is located 0 bytes inside of 4-byte region [0x01e03550,0x01e03554)